 For over 50 years, Precision Micro has pioneered photo etching, a manufacturing technology using subtractive chemical erosion to produce burr- and stress-free precision metal components.
 The company has won a reputation as the industry innovator, trusted to deliver by major global manufacturing concerns across multiple industry sectors.

 Business Director Marcus Heather explains the place etching has in industry today.
-“Photo etching is precisely suited to applications where the requirement is for small, precise, complex, feature-rich parts with no burrs, and no stress-related changes in the metal, which can occur using alternative metal forming technologies”.
+“Photo etching is precisely suited to applications where the requirement is for small, precise, complex, feature-rich parts with no burrs and no stress-related changes in the metal, which can occur using alternative metal machining technologies”.

 “Traditional processes tend to struggle when applied to the working of thin metals, stamping and punching being inappropriate in many instances, and laser and water cutting causing disproportionate and unacceptable degrees of heat distortion and material shredding respectively.”